isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-january.md

 _________________

-## <a name="microsoft-has-now-released-additional-dynamics-365-products-and-more-will-be-coming-on-february-1-2020"></a><a id="1"/></a>Firma Microsoft udostępniła teraz dodatkowe produkty Dynamics 365, a kolejne zostaną wydane 1 lutego 2020 r.
+## <a name="microsoft-has-now-released-additional-dynamics-365-products-and-more-will-be-coming-on-february-1-2020"></a><a id="1"/></a>Firma Microsoft wydała teraz dodatkowe produkty Dynamics 365, a kolejne zostaną wydane 1 lutego 2020 r.

 ### <a name="categories"></a>Kategorie